Include alt text on images

 Headshots and profile images follow the same best practice of informative images, with no need to say "image of, headshot of, etc.".

-Alt text example: "Carly wears a gray shirt saying 'Perceivable & Operable & Understandable & Robust.'
+More descriptive example: "Carly wears a gray shirt saying 'Perceivable & Operable & Understandable & Robust.'
 She has shoulder-length brown hair, light skin, and eyes wide open."
+(Note: the author self-described and approves this description.)

 If it's important to convey the styling of the photo (a portrait, painting, illustration, etc.), the formatting info should be near the end of the alt text.
 This means info about what is happening in the image is heard first, and the formatting is secondary info.